 - Web pages shouldn’t have parent nodes that have more than 60 child nodes

 Essentially, this means that you should aim to simplify your web pages.
 You need to assess which sections and widgets you need and which are nice-to-have.
-For example, a styled testimonials section looks great.
-However, it doesn’t have a huge impact on the shopping experience and is a great example of an extra DOM element.

 Remove unnecessary HTTP requests